Johannes von Welczeck: The Danzig crisis

 On 24 January 1939, Bonnet told Welczeck that a statement that he was going to make before the Assemblée nationale affirming France's willingness to stand by its alliances in Eastern Europe "had been framed for domestic consumption".
 Bonnet read to Welczeck several excerpts from the speech he was going to give and then asked to tell Ribbentrop not to take his speech seriously.
-Despite Bonnet's efforts, Ribbentrop was furious when he read the excerpts and ordered Welczeck to express Germany's "astonishment" that Bonnet had spoke of "fostering and extending French friendships in eastern and central Europe".
+Despite Bonnet's efforts, Ribbentrop was furious when he read the excerpts and ordered Welczeck to express Germany's "astonishment" that Bonnet had spoken of "fostering and extending French friendships in eastern and central Europe".
 On 11 February 1939, Welczeck met with Bonnet.
 The French and German records of the meeting gave contradict each other.
-In the French version of the meeting, Bonnet defended the speech he gave before the Chamber of Deputies on 26 January 1939 while the German version of the meeting Bonnet apologized for the speech, saying that it did not reflect his foreign policy..
+In the French version of the meeting, Bonnet defended the speech he gave before the Chamber of Deputies on 26 January 1939 while the German version of the meeting Bonnet apologized for the speech, saying that it did not reflect his foreign policy.
 Welczeck had Bonnet saying: "Things were often said during a foreign affairs debate, which were obviously designed for domestic consumption...If a French foreign minister, against the storm and wave of opposition, substantiated our claims to the Sudeten German territory...and then drew his own conclusions privately from the changed situation in Central Europe, he could not be expected to withdraw all along the line when facing the Chamber.".